robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # Headline Formula

   - Include Primary Keyword - Must contain the focus keyword for SEO
-  - Stay Under 60 Characters - For optimal display in search results
+  - 60 Characters - For optimal display in search results
   - Common Words: 20-30% - Use everyday words like "and," "the," "why"
   - Uncommon Words: 10-20% - Add distinctive words like "shocking," "forgotten"
   - Emotional Words: 10-15% - Include triggers like "shocking," "surprising," "secret"